stephen-zhao/sophii.co/README.md

 ### gallery-case-scroll.js

+This script currently requires `jQuery`.
+See <https://code.jquery.com/>.

-Use the following code in your HTML to import the script via CDN:
+Use the following code in your HTML to import the script via CDN, after jQuery is imported:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/stephen-zhao/sophii.co/dist/gallery-case-scroll-v0.3.2.txt">
 ```

-> Note: This script is not yet available in the general library form, and therefore cannot be publically used yet.
+> Note: This script is not yet available in the general library form, and therefore cannot yet be conveniently used.
 A library-ification is scheduled to be done eventually.

 ## Roadmap

 - `avoidance.js`:
   - needs a major performance revamp (>50 particles)
-  - class-ification
   - support passing custom parameters to avoidance effect
   - support rotation animation
   - support element size / centre of gravity